Chapter 2 : An Overcrowded Ride

 "Yeah, I'm fine.
 Have you seen Al and Fred?"
 I said, rubbing my arm.

-"Three doors down," he chuckled to himself, pointing to the left side of the corridor.
+"Three doors down," he said with a small chuckle, pointing to the left side of the corridor.
 "Good summer?"

 "Fantastic, you?"
 I smiled, looking down eagerly to where he was pointing.